n-c0de-r/CS1.01_VendingMachine/README.md

 <img src="BlueJ_screenshot.png">

 Description from the project:
- WendingMachine models a naive wending machine that dispenses some snacks.
+ VendingMachine models a naive vending machine that dispenses some snacks.
  Git user n-c0de-r updated this naive machine to an improved one, for showcasing purposes.
 This improved machine only accepts certain coins and will return inappropriate amounts and set prices right as n-c0de-r